jneidel/jneidel.com/content/project/writing-365/index.md

 2. Continued writing the Neurostreams review.
 3. Final version of the [Neurostreams quick reference guide](misc/neurostreams-quick-reference).
 Translated it as well.
 4. Translated the [coupons](essay/coupons) essay.
+5. Some corrections, reworked and expanded the [intermittent fasting](review/intermittent-fasting) review.
+6.

 ## References